 1300 377 118 (Option 2 then Option 1) if you are unsure about following these instructions.

 Once your DC isolators have been replaced and your solar system is operational, we will be able to provide an individual compensation calculation based on your site.
 This will be estimated based on interval data or, where available, Solar Command data.

 Safety is very important to us, and we are committed to resolving this issue as quickly as possible.

 We are currently in the processes of developing a deployment system that will enable our partner installers to plan when they will be in your local area to replace the DC isolators in your solar system.
-This is a complex task, with over 1,500 systems needing to be remediated.

 Once your solar system has been remediated and is operational again, your compensation will be calculated.

 We apologise for any inconvenience and disruption this may cause.
 If you have any further questions, please call AGL solar customer service on 1300 377 118 (Option 2 then Option 1).